nasa/isaac/dense_map/panoramas/readme.md

 	rosrun inspection stitch_panorama.py -bag_name $BAG_NAME -work_dir $SCI_CAM_DIR

 where $BAG_NAME is the bagfile which the script uses to identify which sci_cam images to use and initializes the attitude in the hugin file accordig to localization data.
-The $SCI_CAM_DIR is he folder location to the sci_cam images copied from the HLP.
+The $SCI_CAM_DIR is the folder location to the sci_cam images copied from the HLP.

 Other optional arguments are: